1995parham-learning/1995parham-learning.github.io/content/Programming Languages/Go/Postgres.md

 ### pgx

+- `github.com/jackc/pgx/stdlib`: Package stdlib is the compatibility layer from pgx to database/sql.

 Query arguments are passed directly to the underlying pgx conn so there is no need to implement driver.
 Valuer if pgx already understands the type.

 ```go